GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/elasticCasedWellbore/Index.rst

 Problem description
 ------------------------------------------------------------------

-This example uses the solid mechanic solver for solving a cased wellbore problem subjected to a pressure test.
-The problem geometry is composed a steel casing, a cement sheath and rock formation.
+This example uses the solid mechanics solver to handle a cased wellbore problem subjected to a pressure test.
+The completed wellbore is composed of a steel casing, a cement sheath and rock formation.
 Isotropic linear elastic behavior is assumed for all the three materials.
-The casing-cement and cement-rock contact interfaces are supposed to be perfect.
+No separation is allowed for the casing-cement and cement-rock contact interfaces.

 Analytical results of radial and hoop stresses, :math:`\sigma_{rr}` and :math:`\sigma_{\theta\theta}`, in casing, cement sheath and rock can be expressed as: